 One entity that can affect the nasopalatine nerve is a nasopalatine duct cyst, wherein remnants of the nasopalatine duct epithelium are stimulated to proliferate, either by trauma, infection, or mucus retention.
 It is the most common non-odontogenic cyst of the maxilla, occurring in 1% of the population- most commonly arising in middle age.
 Standard treatment requires surgical excision via a sublabial or palatal approach.
 As the cyst is not a true neoplasm, it can also be treated by marsupialization to the nasal cavity.

 Nasopalatine nerve blocks are often necessary for oral-maxillofacial procedures, including cleft palate repair.
-This procedure requires deposition of anesthetic in the incisive canal to anesthetize the nasopalatine nerves bilaterally, blocking pain fibers in the area surrounding the anterior six maxillary teeth.
-The initial technique involved a single penetration into the canal, but this is now felt to be traumatic and unnecessarily painful to the patient.
-The current practice involves multiple injections, first injecting on the labial side in the interdental papilla entering horizontally with a 30-gauge needle.
+This procedure requires the deposition of anesthetic in the incisive canal to anesthetize the nasopalatine nerves bilaterally, blocking pain fibers in the area surrounding the anterior six maxillary teeth.
+The initial technique involved a single penetration into the canal, but this the prevailing opinion is that this is traumatic and unnecessarily painful to the patient.
+The current practice involves multiple injections, first injecting on the labial side in the interdental papilla, entering horizontally with a 30-gauge needle.
 After achieving buccal anesthesia, the solution spreads by diffusion to the palate.
 However, in patients with complete cleft palate, this block cannot be done as the premaxilla is malformed.

 Nasopalatine canal measurement is also important in the field of implant dentistry.
 It is useful in preventing intraoperative complications, such as perforation of the nasopalatine canal or buccal bone plate.
 To date, traditional imaging modalities have proven ineffective, given the bony complexity of this region.
 For this purpose, cone beam computed tomography has seen increased use with success.